Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives

-Let us assume that the agents can communicate and agree their strategies.
-Consequently, they can form coalitions and bid for the project as consortiums.
-We show the concept of a (rigorously) strongly winning coalition, in which no subset of agents can successfully deviate.
-We show how to characterize (rigorously) strongly winning coalitions and how to reduce the problem of finding them to the \textsc{FCFC} problem.
-We show that the strongly winning coalitions may not exist, and so we introduce the concept of a weakly winning coalition.
-We prove that a weakly winning coalition always exists.
-We demonstrate how to reduce the problem of finding winning coalitions to the \textsc{FCFC} problem.
+If the agents can communicate and coordinate their strategies, they form teams and bid for the project as consortiums.
+We propose the concept of a (rigorously) strongly winning team, in which no subset of agents can successfully deviate.
+We show how to characterize (rigorously) strongly winning teams and how to reduce the problem of finding them to the \textsc{FCFT} problem.
+We show that the strongly winning teams may not exist, and so we introduce the concept of a weakly winning team.
+We prove that a weakly winning team always exists (provided that there is a feasible team).
+We demonstrate how to reduce the problem of finding weakly winning teams to the \textsc{FCFT} problem.